SherG/cool-iron/blog/simplify.md

 Documenting your processes also makes it easier to onboard new hires.
 And when it comes time to sell your digital properties, it can make those more valuable.

 If you’re a solopreneur you might get away with not writing anything down.
 Maybe you’ve got it all in your head.
-But even solopreneurs can benefit from the clarity of written processes.
+But even solopreneurs can benefit from the clarity obtained by documenting processes.

 ## 4. Grind, but no think